 Testimony of Love: The Taj Mahal

 Taj Mahal is a historical monument located in Agra, India.
-Considered as “Symbol of India” and great architectural jewel it is one of the serven Wonders of World and also UNESCO World Heritage site.
-The word Taj Mahal means “Crown of Palaces” and looking on its beauty, history and significance it justifies its meaning.
-Taj Mahal was built by Mughal empror Shah Jahan in memory of his beloved wife Mumtaz Mahal.
-The construction of building started in 1632 and took almost 20 years to complete with almost 20000 artisans and craftsmen worked together to complete this task.
+Considered as “Symbol of India” and great architectural jewel it is one of the Seven Wonders of World and also UNESCO World Heritage site.
+The word Taj Mahal means “Crown of Palaces” and looking at its beauty, history, and significance it justifies its meaning.
+Taj Mahal was built by Mughal emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.
+The construction of the building started in 1632 and took almost 20 years to complete with almost 20000 artisans and craftsmen worked together to complete this task.

-Located on the banks of river Yamuna it is considered as architectural masterpiece that world has never seen before and best example of combination of Islamic, Persian, Turkish and Indian architectural style.
+Located on the banks of river Yamuna it is considered as an architectural masterpiece that the world has never seen before and the best example of the combination of Islamic, Persian, Turkish and Indian architectural styles.
 It attracts more than 3 million people every year.

-Arjumand Banu Begum was third wife of Shah Jhahan and the most beloved one among all his wives.
-It was deep love and affection between them that emperor gave her the title of Mumtaz Mahal (Jewel of the Palace).
-But Mumtaz Mahal died while giving birth to fourteenth child at Burhanpur in Deccan region of India.
-At the time of her death Shah Jahan promised that he will build greatest mausoleum for her and no other building in world would be such beautiful.
+Arjumand Banu Begum was the third wife of Shah Jahan and the most beloved one among all his wives.
+It was deep love and affection between them that the emperor gave her the title of Mumtaz Mahal (Jewel of the Palace).
+But Mumtaz Mahal died while giving birth to the fourteenth child at Burhanpur in the Deccan region of India.
+At the time of her death, Shah Jahan promised that he will build the greatest mausoleum for her and no other building in the world would be such beautiful.

-Construction: Construction of Taj Mahal began in 1632 and Agra was selected as place for construction under chief architect Ustad Ahmad Lahauri.
-Land was exchanged from Maharajah Jai Singh but the biggest issue was to save Taj from the currents of Yamuna River.
-To overcome this three acres of area was excavated to build foundation and filled with dust and elevated up to 160ft above the river bank.
+Construction of the Taj Mahal began in 1632 and Agra was selected as the place for construction under chief architect Ustad Ahmad Lahauri.
+The land was exchanged from Maharajah Jai Singh but the biggest issue was to save Taj from the currents of Yamuna River.
+To overcome these three acres of the area was excavated to build the foundation and filled with dust and elevated up to 160ft above the river bank.
 The entire complex spans an area of 55.5 acres and nearly 1000 elephants were utilized to transport building materials.
-Materials were brought from all over the India neighboring areas like white marble was brought from Makrana in Rajasthan, the jasper from Punjab, jade and crystal from China.
+Materials were brought from all over the India neighboring areas like white marble was brought from Makrana in Rajasthan, the jasper from Punjab, jade, and crystal from China.
 It is said that Shah Jahan created a mythical feminine so that he can divert the supply of food grains to the construction site.
-It took nearly 12 years to complete plinth and tomb and additional 10 years to build minarets, mosque, gateways, gardens and fountains.
+It took nearly 12 years to complete the plinth and tomb and an additional 10 years to build minarets, mosques, gateways, gardens, and fountains.
 Once the building was complete it costs 32 million INR at that time.

-The entire complex can be divided into following 5 locations:
+The entire complex can be divided into the following 5 locations:

 - Moonlight garden on the north bank of River Yamuna.

-- Southern Bank of river containing the Mausoleum, Mosque.
+- Southern Bank of the river containing the Mausoleum, Mosque.
 It is also called Riverfront terrace.

 - The Charbagh garden.